foundry-rs/book/src/reference/ds-test.md

 > ℹ️ Information
 >
-> You can pass an optional  `string err` parameter to any of the above functions to log Error `err` if the assertion fails.
+> You can pass a custom error message to the above functions by providing an additional parameter `string err`.